sumeyraozugur/Mvvm-Sample/README.md

 #### What is the difference between LiveData and MutableLiveData?

-- LiveData is immutable while MutableLiveData is mutable so we can observe and set the values using postValue() and setValue() methods in MutableLiveData.
+- LiveData is immutable while MutableLiveData is mutable.
+So we can observe and set the values using postValue() and setValue() methods in MutableLiveData.
+Namely when you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData.
+- MutableLİveData is a subclass of LiveData.
 - In init function, you can initialize these values.
 - Cause you are using live data, you can observe this data
 - In here, you start to use  `` .value  ``